What is inbound marketing?

-Airbnb is an example of a successful company which grew thanks to inbound marketing.
-Airbnb is active on all major social media channels: Facebook , Instagram, YouTube and Twitter.
+Airbnb is an example of a successful company that grew thanks to inbound marketing.
+Airbnb is active on all major social media channels: Facebook, Instagram, YouTube, and Twitter.
 They post relevant and useful content, that is engaging and attractive.

-Airbnb has a blog that is an useful resource for travelers (and potential leads).
+Airbnb has a blog that is a useful resource for travelers (and potential leads).

 Airbnb publishes several guides and magazines, like Airbnb Neighborhoods, Pineapple, Stories (a microsite with videos of hosts and travelers).

-All this different media channels allows Airbnb to rank high on search results.
-Airbnb also uses Internet display advertising to attract customers into it’s website.
+All these different media channels allow Airbnb to rank high on search results.
+Airbnb also uses Internet display advertising to attract customers into its website.

 Phases of Inbound Marketing